bossmosk/FreshRSS-Pi/README.md

 Linking /p to the web server folder is easy, if you have followed along with the folder I used, you can copy this

-sudo ln -s /srv/FreshRSS/p /var/www/html/freshrss
+`sudo ln -s /srv/FreshRSS/ /var/www/html/freshrss`

 Linux is case sensitive, so make sure you get the right capitalisation – using the Tab key while in the terminal to autocomplete is the best approach.